-Losing someone because of your addiction is equally as heartbreaking.
-Deep in your subconscious, you know you need this person in your life yet you cannot summon the same loving feelings you think you should have.
+Losing someone because of your addiction is equally heartbreaking.
+Deep in your subconscious, you know you need this person in your life, yet you cannot summon the same loving feelings you think you should have.
 Addiction steals your ability to feel love.

-It can be difficult to know what to do when addiction becomes more important than the relationship.
-You may worry that you will feel guilty, or like you are giving up on a special person or missing out on someone special, if you walk away.
-On the other hand, you worry that someone else’s addiction will ruin your life, or that your addiction will ruin theirs.
+It can be challenging to know what to do when addiction becomes more important than the relationship.
+You may worry that you will feel guilty or like you are giving up on a particular person or missing out on someone special if you walk away.
+On the other hand, you worry that someone else’s addiction will ruin your life or that your addiction will ruin theirs.

 There are several signs that drug addiction is ruining your relationship.
-Arguments about drugs or things associated with drugs, such as money problems, staying out late, shirking home duties, and other irresponsible behavior.
+Arguments about drugs or money problems, staying out late, shirking home duties, and other irresponsible behavior.
 Problems often arise when the sober partner has to “cover” for the individual who is too under the influence to go to work, school, or attend family functions.
 This puts the sober party in the position of lying to cover up the addiction.

 For over 22 years, people from all over the world have chosen Waismann Method as their opioid detox provider.We know the challenges you face and the importance of creating a unique and personal experience for you right from the start.